-Born in Bologna in 1954, in 1977 he graduated in law at the University of Bologna and in 1979 he earned a master of arts at the School of Advanced International Studies of Johns Hopkins University (Washington DC).
+Born in Bologna in 1954, he graduated in law at the University of Bologna in 1977 and earned a master of arts at the School of Advanced International Studies of Johns Hopkins University (Washington, DC) in 1979.

-After a short period spent working at the Bank of Italy (1980-1981), in 1981 he joined the World Bank Group, where from 1982 to 2001 he held positions of increasing responsibility within the International Finance Corporation, an affiliate of the World Bank Group whose aim is to support the private sector in developing countries.
-Among the positions held within the International Finance Corporation, it’s worth to mention that of Head of the Sub-Saharan Africa department (from 1997 to 2000) and that of Head of the global financial markets group (from 2000 to 2001).
-From 2001 to 2006 he was Vice President of the World Bank, responsible for the Bank’s operations and strategies in the financial sector, for its work on international financial architecture and for anti-money laundering; during this period, he was also member of the Financial Stability Board (formerly Financial Stability Forum) and Chairman of CGAP (Consultative Group to Assist the Poor), a trust fund for the promotion of microfinance.
+After a short period spent working at the Bank of Italy (1980-1981), he joined the World Bank Group in 1981; from 1982 to 2001, he held positions of increasing responsibility within the International Finance Corporation, an affiliate of the World Bank Group whose aim is to support the private sector in developing countries.
+Among the positions held within the International Finance Corporation, he was Head of the Sub-Saharan Africa Department (from 1997 to 2000) and Head of the Global Financial Markets Group (from 2000 to 2001).
+He was Vice President of the World Bank from 2001 to 2006, during which he was responsible for the Bank’s operations and strategies in the financial sector, for its work on international financial architecture and for anti-money laundering; at that time, he was also member of the Financial Stability Board (formerly Financial Stability Forum) and Chairman of CGAP (Consultative Group to Assist the Poor), a trust fund for the promotion of microfinance.

-Covering such roles, he has gained a wide managerial and strategic experience in the financial services sector, as well as a broad knowledge of corporate and project finance and issues related to corporate governance and regulation of the financial sector worldwide.
+He has gained a wide managerial and strategic experience in the financial services sector while covering such roles, as well as a broad knowledge of corporate and project finance and issues related to corporate governance, and regulation of the financial sector worldwide.

 Member of the Board of Directors of Enel since May 2017.